 “Asthmatics are more reactive to colds,” Greenwald says.
-In a study of students in Denver, published in 2004, researchers found that an upper respiratory infection doubled the likelihood that a child would have a full-blown asthma attack, and quadrupled the chance of a general increase in symptoms.
-Statistics Canada research shows colds and chest infections are the most common trigger for more than 80 per cent of asthmatics.
+In a study of students in Denver, researchers found that an upper respiratory infection doubled the likelihood that a child would have a full-blown asthma attack, and quadrupled the chance of a general increase in symptoms.
+Colds and chest infections are considered the most common trigger for a majority of asthmatics.

 What should you do about colds and flu and asthma?